Take a fresh look at Sodankylä

 The Paavonpolku nature path is a 1.9-2.7 km circle walk through Lapland forest and river landscapes.
 This is a manged footpath with plenty of information signs along the way.
-At the very beginning of the route there is a shelter in a beautiful spot on the bank of the River Orajoki, and later on there is also a shelter and viewing tower for views over the bog.
+At the very beginning of the route there is a shelter in a beautiful spot on the bank of the River Orajoki, and later on there is also a shelter.
 The path begins just a 10 km drive from Sodankylä (map).

 Ilmakkiaapa is a familiar spot to drivers by Route 4, and definitely worth a stop.
 This short, half-kilometre duckboard walk leads from Route 4 (map) to the shore of Lake Ilmakkijärvi, which has a birdwatching tower in the middle of a beautiful bog and lake landscape.
 There is an information board at the start of the route.
 There are no picnicking opportunities here.
 Tip!
 Café Harianna near the route serves travellers in the summer.

 Viiankiaapa is a beautiful large bog, signposted from Route 4, where a duckboard walkway leads to a viewing tower.
 You can choose between a 4.3 km and 7.1 km circle walk.
 The short route has a hut, and the long one also has a lean-to.
 The route begins 25 km from Sodankylä and just a couple of kilometres from Route 4 (map).
 Tip!
 Visit Viiankiaapa early in the morning in summer or autumn, when the feeling of the big, fresh bog is at its most magical!

 A 7 km circle route in the Sompio Nature Park leads to Pyhä-Nattanen, and there is a lean-to and place to light a fire along the way.
 On the top of Nattanen you can find stone tors, a fire guard’s shelter and uninterrupted views in all directions.
 The most direct route to the top begins here.
 Remember that this area is a nature park, meaning you cannot leave the marked paths.